 porches with shed roofs add a great deal of visual and architectural interest to this otherwise simple design.

-The fishing cabin designs that follow are beautifully sited in idyllic wilder- ness settings.
+The small cabin designs that follow are beautifully sited in idyllic wilder- ness settings.
 Pictured below,

 left, is a compact traditional design.
 The